concur/developer.concur.com/api-preview/receipts/3_receipttypes.markdown

  - [Hotel](#hotel-receipt)
  - [Rail](#rail-receipt)

 See the schema documentation below for the specifications of each type, plus the various schemas that are shared components of each receipt schema.
+Property names mentioned in __*bold italics*__ are required fields.

 ### Schemas